-The financial statements have been prepared in accordance with the Occupational Pension Schemes (Disclosure of Information) Regulations, 2006 (as amended) ("the Regulations"), the guidance set out in the Statement of Recommended Practice Financial Reports of Pension Schemes (Revised 2018) ("the SORP"), and Financial Reporting Standard 102 - The Financial Reporting Standard applicable in the UK and Republic of Ireland issued by the Financial Reporting Council ("FRS 102").
+The Financial Statements have been prepared in accordance with the Occupational Pension Schemes (Disclosure of Information) Regulations, 2006 (as amended) ("the Regulations"), the guidance set out in the Statement of Recommended Practice Financial Reports of Pension Schemes (Revised 2018) ("the SORP"), and Financial Reporting Standard 102 - the Financial Reporting Standard applicable in the UK and Republic of Ireland issued by the Financial Reporting Council ("FRS 102").

 The financial statements summarise the transactions and net assets of the Fund.
 Liabilities to pay pensions and other benefits which are expected to become payable in the future are not dealt with in the financial statements.
 The actuarial position of the Fund, which does take account of such liabilities, is dealt with in the Actuarial Valuation Report, Actuarial Funding Certificate and Funding Standard Reserve Certificate.
 The financial statements should be read in conjunction with these.
-The most recent valuation was at 1 January 2022 and the next actuarial valuation of the Fund is due to be carried out as at 1 January 2025.
-The Report on Actuarial Liabilities, Actuarial Funding Certificate, Funding Standard Reserve Certificate and Actuary's Statement are provided on pages 40 to 45 of this Annual Report.
+The most recent valuation was at 1 January 2022.
+The Report on Actuarial Liabilities, Actuarial Funding Certificate, Funding Standard Reserve Certificate, and Actuary's Statement are provided on pages 42 to 47 of this Annual Report.